Project Sapphire

 Project Sapphire was a successful 1994 covert operation of the United States government in cooperation with the Kazakhstan government to reduce the threat of nuclear proliferation by removing nuclear material from Kazakhstan as part of the Cooperative Threat Reduction Program, which was authorized by the Soviet Nuclear Threat Reduction Act of 1991.

-A warehouse at the Ulba Metallurgical Plant outside Ust-Kamenogorsk housed 1,322 lbs of weapons grade enriched uranium to fuel Alfa class submarines (90% U-235).
+A warehouse at the Ulba Metallurgical Plant outside Ust-Kamenogorsk housed 1,322 lbs of weapons grade enriched uranium (90% ^{235}U) to fuel Alfa class submarines.
 Following the dissolution of the Soviet Union, the fuel was poorly documented and secured, and in danger of being sold for use in the construction of nuclear weapons.
-This mission stands as a successful attempt of a country secretly moving in to another country to protect them from the dangers of nuclear weapons left behind by the Soviet Union.
+This mission stands as a successful attempt of a country secretly moving into another country to protect them from the dangers of nuclear weapons left behind by the Soviet Union.

 Background

 Careless nuclear testing in the northeast of Kazakhstan as a result of the Cold War and the arms race between the Soviet Union and the United States resulted in the spread of belief in 'nuclear neuralgia' amongst the country's citizens.
 The development of these health issues as well as the adoption of Gorbachev's glasnost campaign sparked a public anti-nuclear movement in Kazakhstan.
 The independence of Kazakhstan also saw the rise of leaders who sought to differentiate themselves from the former communist nation.
 Once a part of the USSR, Kazakhstan was very reliant on relations with Russia in the 90's.
 With millions of ethnic Russians living in the country, leaders of Kazakhstan did not want to create trouble because of Russia's influence on their economics, factories, and technology.
 They also wanted to remove post-Soviet nuclear materials because Kazakhstan lacked the facilities and technical capacity to sustain nuclear weapons.
 Prior to the collapse of the USSR, Kazakhstan's first president Nazarbayev announced that the country would be a non-nuclear state once it was admitted into the United Nations.
 In May 1992, Nazarbayev joined the Treaty on the Non-Proliferation of Nuclear Weapons.
 Further conversations with US president George H. W. Bush and senators Richard Lugar and Sam Nunn created stronger ties between Kazakhstan and the United States.
 Finally economics pushed Kazakhstan towards de-nuclearization because the country's large oil reserves could only be sourced by Western technology.
 Obtaining this western support would only be possible with non-nuclear proliferation and joining the NPT.

 The Nunn–Lugar Cooperative Threat Reduction program was established in 1986 in order to minimize the threat of nuclear proliferation especially in Asia and the Soviet Union.
 The Nunn-Lugar Act was inspired and sponsored by Sam Nunn and Richard Lugar to take on Project Sapphire and dismantle nuclear weapons in Former Soviet blocs as showed in Kazakhstan.